-Notice is hereby given that the 2021 Annual Meeting of Stockholders, or the Annual Meeting, of VolitionRx Limited, which we refer to as VolitionRx, the Company, we or us, will be held at 93-95 Gloucester Place, London, W1U 6JQ, United Kingdom, at 11:00 a.m.
-LST on Thursday June 17, 2021, for the following purposes:
+Notice is hereby given that the 2022 Annual Meeting of Stockholders, or the Annual Meeting, of VolitionRx Limited, which we refer to as VolitionRx, the Company, we or us, will be held at 93-95 Gloucester Place, London, W1U 6JQ, United Kingdom, at 11:00 a.m.
+LST on Monday, June 13, 2022, for the following purposes:

-- Election of Directors.
-To elect eight directors to serve until the next annual meeting of stockholders or, if Proposal 6 is approved, to hold office until the annual meeting of stockholders applicable to the class of director to which the applicable director will be assigned, and until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal; - Ratification of Selection of Independent Registered Public Accounting Firm.
-To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2021; - Advisory Vote to Approve Named Executive Officer Compensation.
-To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement; - Advisory Vote to Approve Frequency of Future Advisory Votes on Named Executive Officer Compensation.
-To approve, by a non-binding advisory vote, the frequency of future advisory votes on the compensation of the Company's named executive officers; - Approval of Amendment to 2015 Stock Incentive Plan.
-To approve an amendment to the Company's 2015 Stock Incentive Plan, as amended, to increase the number of shares of common stock that the Company has authority to grant under the Plan from 4,250,000 to 6,000,000; - 6.
-Approval of Restated Certificate to Provide for Classified Board of Directors.
-To approve a Third Amended and Restated Certificate of Incorporation, or the Restated Certificate, to provide for the election of a classified board of directors, and to grant to the Company's board of directors the exclusive authority to fill vacancies on the Company's board of directors; - Approval of Restated Certificate to Limit Stockholder Actions to Duly Called Annual or Special Meetings.
-To approve the Restated Certificate to permit stockholder action only at a duly called annual or special meeting, and to prohibit stockholder action by written consent or electronic transmission (our Amended and Restated Bylaws, or our Bylaws, already contain a similar provision); - 8.
-Approval of Restated Certificate to Specify Persons Who May Call Special Meetings of Stockholders.
-To approve the Restated Certificate to require that special meetings of stockholders be called (i) by the Company's board of directors pursuant to a resolution approved by a majority of the Company's board of directors, (ii) by the chairman of the Company's board of directors, (iii) by the chief executive officer of the Company, or (iv) by the president of the Company (in the absence of a chief executive officer) (our Bylaws already contain a similar provision); - Approval of Restated Certificate to Limit Removal of Directors.
-Contingent upon approval of Proposal 6, to approve the Restated Certificate to prohibit director removal without cause, and to allow removal with cause only by the vote of the holders of at least two-thirds (66-2/3%) of all then-outstanding shares of common stock of the Company; and - Other Business.
+- 1. Election of Directors.
+To elect eight directors to serve until the next annual meeting of stockholders, or until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal; - Ratification of Selection of Independent Registered Public Accounting Firm.
+To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2022; - 3.
+Non-Binding Advisory Vote to Approve Named Executive Officer Compensation.
+To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement; - Approval of Amendment to 2015 Stock Incentive Plan.
+To approve an amendment to the Company's 2015 Stock Incentive Plan, as amended, or the 2015 Plan, to increase the number of shares of common stock that the Company has authority to grant under the 2015 Plan from 6,000,000 to 7,750,000; and - Other Business.
 To consider and act upon such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-The Company's board of directors recommends that you vote "FOR" each of the director nominees named in Proposal 1, and "FOR" Proposals 2 through 9.
+The Company's board of directors recommends that you vote "FOR" the election of each of the director nominees named in Proposal 1, and "FOR" Proposals 2, 3, and 4.

-The Company's board of directors has fixed the close of business on April 19, 2021, as the Record Date for the determination of stockholders that are entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
-Only stockholders of record, and holders of shares in street name as represented by a bank or broker statement certifying the number of shares in their possession, as of the close of business on the Record Date are entitled to notice and to vote at this Annual Meeting or any postponements or adjournments.
+The Company's board of directors has fixed the close of business on April 18, 2022 as the Record Date for the determination of stockholders that are entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
+Only stockholders of record, and holders of shares in street name as represented by a bank or broker statement certifying the number of shares in their possession, as of the close of business on the Record Date are entitled to notice of and to vote at this Annual Meeting and any postponements or adjournments.